FAQs (Frequently Asked Questions)

 Subscriptions £100 p.a.
 (May – Apr) including free Associate membership for your partner.
 Pro-rata in the first year, depending on when you join.

 See information on uniform below.
 Sweatshirts £21; Polo shirts £19 but there is no requirement to buy these immediately.
 Jackets, waistcoats and bow tie are provided for a refundable deposit of £25.
-If you already have the rest of the uniform (white shirt, black trousers, black shoes and socks), there should be no additional outlay, until you join a tour.
+If you already have the rest of the uniform (white shirt, black trousers, black shoes and socks), there should be no additional outlay, until you join a tour, when there will be travel and accommodation fees.

 Do I need previous singing experience?

 Enthusiasm and a willingness to learn are the most important attributes.
 Previous experience is not necessary, although can be helpful.
 There are plenty of experienced choristers, who will be willing to guide the inexperienced newcomer.
-Some of our choristers have not sung since they left school.
+Some of our choristers had not sung since leaving school before they joined us.

 Do I need to be able to read music?

-No but we can teach you., Written scores are provided; new music may be learnt from audio teach tracks, which are provided for each singing part.
+It is helpful but not essential as we can teach you., Written scores are used but new music may be learnt from audio teach tracks, which are provided for each singing part.
 These can be downloaded from the Members’ Area of this website.
 Support will be given to help you to gradually learn the key symbols so you can follow the score and develop an understanding of the written music,

 All new members are allocated a buddy, whom they sit next to in rehearsals, and who will guide them through the score, help them to pitch the note, and answer any questions they may have.
 The four parts of the choir each has its own section leader, who is responsible for ensuring the section knows what is happening, when!
 They also help with induction of new members within their section.
 The choir's recruitment manager will 'check-in' with you at each rehearsal and help you to settle in.